Hot Chocolate Cinnamon Rolls with Marshmallow Glaze

 Heat the milk,1/4 cup butter and 1/4 cup sugar in a small saucepan until butter is melted and sugar is dissolved.
 Remove from heat.
 Let cool until temperature is about 110 degrees F (like bathwater warm).

 In a medium bowl, whisk together 3 cups of the flour, salt, and cocoa.

 In a large mixing bowl, combine milk mixture with yeast, egg, and 2 cups of the flour mixture; beat well.
 Add the remaining flour, 1/2 cup at a time, stirring well after each addition.
 When the dough has just pulled together, turn it onto a lightly floured surface and knead until smooth, about 5 minutes.
 (Alternately, just use the dough hook on your mixer and let the mixer knead the dough for about five minutes)

 Place the dough in a greased bowl and cover with a clean damp towel.
 Allow dough to rise until double, about 1 hour.
 In the mean time, process the brown sugar, walnuts, and cinnamon in a food processor until the mixture is well blended and the walnuts are chopped.
 Add the cold butter and pulse until incorporated.

 Roll out the dough into a 12X9 inch rectangle (I like to do this on my Silpat).
 Sprinkle the walnut mixture evenly over the dough, leaving a 1/2 inch edge.
 Roll up the dough from the long side and pinch seam to seal.
 Cut into 12 equal sized pieces and place into a greased 9X13 inch pan.
 Cover and let rise until doubled (or refrigerate overnight).

 Bake at 375 degrees for 25 to 30 minutes or until browned.
-Remove from oven.
+Remove from oven and glaze while warm.